bentoml/.github/profile/README.md

 [<img src="https://raw.githubusercontent.com/bentoml/BentoML/main/docs/source/_static/img/bentoml-readme-header.jpeg">](https://github.com/bentoml/BentoML)

-BentoML is an open platform that simplifies machine-learning model deployment and runs high-performance model serving at scale.
+BentoML is an open platform that simplifies ML model deployment and enables you to serve your models at production scale in minutes

+👉 [Pop into our Slack community!](https://join.slack.bentoml.org) We're happy to help with any issue you face or even just to meet you and hear what you're working on.

 - [🍱 BentoML](https://github.com/bentoml/BentoML): The Unified Model Serving Framework
 - [🦄️ Yatai](https://github.com/bentoml/Yatai): Model Deployment at scale on Kubernetes
 - [🚀 bentoctl](https://github.com/bentoml/bentoctl): Fast model deployment on any cloud platform

-👉 [Pop into our Slack community!](https://join.slack.bentoml.org) We're happy to help with any issue you face or even just to meet you and hear what you're working on.

 # What we are building 👩‍🍳